gitlabhq/gitlabhq/doc/pages/administration.md

 ## Backup

-Pages are part of the regular backup so there is nothing to configure.
+Pages are part of the [regular backup][backup] so there is nothing to configure.

 ## Security